davidamato8861/sass-blog/entries/entry07-sass_structure.md

 ## Sass Structure

 I started this week finishing a few things from the last topic I covered, functions, and felt that there were a few things that could be adressed in terms of sass' structure.
-Additionally, I will be going over a few mini topics that are an essential part of sass' file structure.
+Additionally, I will be going over a few mini topics that are an essential part of sass' structure.

 One of the highlights of sass is that it is really easy to order pretty much any selector.
 This is because ordering/organizing files is built into the sass library.
 Here is a rundown of sass' basic file structure found on codeacademy: